- Strong V-8 engines

 The LT trim can also be optioned with a power moonroof, rear-seat DVD entertainment, and larger wheels, but we think a base LT is the smartest buy here.

 The sportier RST model adds the larger, more powerful V-8 and blacked-out looks on the grille and wheels, and a Midnight Edition adds similar black trim to the regular LT and Z71-equipped LT models.

 The top-tier Premier trim can reach $75,000 fully loaded, but its features list is competitive with some luxury SUVs.
 Cooled leather seats, navigation, faux wood trim, and magnetically-damped suspension makes it a convincing luxury vehicle with a mass-market badge.

 For those looking for off-road adventure, the Z71 package adds all-terrain tires, hill-descent control, skid plates, and special suspension components, but the Tahoe’s considerable heft and size make it more of an occasional off-roader.
 At the top of the line, the Premier Plus Edition comes with the larger V-8 and a unique interior, rear-seat entertainment system, power-folding seats, a head-up display, and more.

 The 2020 Chevrolet Tahoe is as thirsty as its big V-8s would suggest, but there’s hardly a penalty for choosing more power.

-Surprisingly, the bigger and more powerful 6.2-liter V-8 manages one mpg better on the highway than the 5.3 thanks to its cylinder deactivation technology that turns the engine into a V-4 at low-demand cruising speeds.
+Surprisingly, the bigger and more powerful 6.2-liter V-8 manages 1 mpg better on the highway than the 5.3 thanks to its cylinder-deactivation technology that turns the engine into a V-4 at low-demand cruising speeds and 10-speed automatic transmission.
 That results in 14/23/17 mpg for the 2WD model and 14/22/17 mpg for 4WD Tahoes.